- Best Time to Visit Namdapha National Park

 - Himalayan Cutia

-Types of Safaris - Namdapha National Park
+Types of Safaris in Namdapha National Park

 Since Namdapha is a haven for birds, disturbances by motor vehicles are avoided.
 Therefore, no jeep safaris are permitted inside the national park.
 Instead, one is allowed to explore the national park by way of: